Speedrite AN90 Energizer

 This is a portable, simple battery energizer that is used for temporary or short lengths of fence to keep in horses or cattle.
 Ideal for strip grazing

-- Comes with wiring harness to connect energizer to fence and energizer to ground rod.
+- Wiring harness to connect energizer to fence and energizer to ground rod

-- Comes with 12v leads to connect to an external 12v battery.
+- 12V leads to connect to an external 12V battery

 - Connect red lead's spade connector to fence terminal on top of energizer and clip other end of lead to fence